bhavikajhanwar24-tech/TSEC/README.md

 - Show live workflow progress in a centralized triage dashboard.
 - Detect security-sensitive issues and calculate a danger score.
 - Store issues, agent runs, workflow state, feedback, timelines, and escalation decisions in PostgreSQL.
+- Show a repository Inbox for new issues, pull requests, and comment activity.
+- Show repository health and escalation trends with data-driven weekly and daily charts.
 - Keep semantic repository memory in ChromaDB when it is available.
 - Escalate qualifying issues through an aggregation step and attempt maintainer email notification through Resend.